ricebear-org/ricebear-org.github.io/discord.md

 ### Any channel with E suffix

 These channels are dedicated to special events in our guild.
 Some of these channels have allowlists that work like the ones found in the channels with a P suffix.

+### Any channel with L suffix

+These are designated AFK channels.
+It's not possible to talk in them.
+After an hour of inactivity, you will be automatically moved there.

 ## User Roles and Perks